 Recently a concerned mom asked me if I had any ideas to reduce waste in school cafeterias.
 When my email back to her grew longer and longer, I realized I had better just write a blog post on the topic.
-The school year may have ended (or will end soon) here in the US but you may want to start thinking ahead to next year now.

 Ideas that cost nothing